nlittlepoole/fiddle/README.md

 Fiddle is built to be easily deployable and useful for creating dashboards useable by non technical and non data scientist indivduals.
 With Fiddle it becomes easier to abstract away common data science tasks like Machine Learning, Statistics, and visualization.
 Anyone should be able to leverage the power of the data in front of them.

 ### Demo:
-Play around with a [demo] app I made called [Twiddle] built on top of Fiddle.js
+Play around with a [demo] app I made called [Twiddle] built on top of Fiddle.js or test out the webservice built on top called [Fiddlr]

 ### Version
-0.5.0
+0.9.0

 ### Tech